Event Horizon (film): Lost footage

 The "bloody orgy" video was also longer.
 As Anderson was sometimes too busy filming other scenes, second-unit director Vadim Jean filmed some parts of it.
 Real-life amputees were used for special effects scenes where Event Horizon crew members were mutilated, and pornographic film actors were hired to make the sex and rape scenes more realistic and graphic.

-The film's final ending was a combination of two unused alternate endings.
-One did not have a jump scare at the end when the last two survivors are found by another rescue crew and Starck hallucinates that she sees Weir, although there was a similar version of the scene included in this ending where she hears screams of the Event Horizon crew and screams before Cooper wakes her.
+The film's ending was a combination of two unused alternate endings.
+One did not have a jump scare at the end when the last two survivors are found by another rescue crew, and Starck hallucinates that she sees Weir, although there was a similar version of the scene included in this ending where she hears screams of the Event Horizon crew and screams before Cooper wakes her.
 This was the film's original ending in the shooting script.
 The second ending had Miller fighting with the burned man from his visions at the core instead of with Weir, but this was changed due to the negative test screening.

 In an Event Horizon Q&A in 2011, Anderson was asked when extra footage would be made available.
-"Never," he said, explaining that much of it was gone forever.
+"Never", he said, explaining that much of it was gone forever.
 However, in a 2012 interview, he announced that producer Lloyd Levin had found a VHS tape with his original rough cut.
 He said that after finishing Resident Evil: Retribution, he planned to watch the recovered footage for the first time since assembling the film.
 In a January 2017 interview, he reiterated that a director's cut would never be released, as the footage no longer existed.
 Asked about the VHS tape, he said neither he nor Levin had seen it yet, as Levin had moved to Spain; however, he was still excited about watching it at some point.